bluecats/bluecats-docs-edge/getting-started-connect.md

 Note the assigned IP address for later (in this case `192.168.8.147`) as this will be used as the test endpoints to receive scan data over UDP.

+## Connecting to the Edge Through WiFi (Without Ethernet)
+Start by plugging the supplied micro-usb cable into the edge and any USB port to power up the device and attach the external bluetooth antenna.
+Note that it may take 20-30 seconds to complete startup.

+1. Look at the bottom of your Edge.
+There should be an SSID (i.e. bluecats-230).
+3. Then look in your WiFi connections and find that Wifi Name.
+4. Connect to it.
+5. Then go to this address [192.168.8.1](http://192.168.8.1).

 ## Sending your Data (Protocols and Formats)
 For sending data to your endpoints.
 We currently support the data formats: